Buster Mottram: Davis Cup

 Perhaps more important than any individual achievement was Mottram's record in the Davis Cup; in the words of one contemporary observer, he "thrives on team spirit and is one of the few for whom the responsibility of playing for his country brings out the best in both his tennis and character."
 This was not always obvious, for Mottram's relationship with the British tennis authorities – and other players – was often turbulent and abrasive.
 For over 18 months Mottram refused to play under Paul Hutchins, Britain's Davis Cup captain, after the latter criticised his performance at Wimbledon during the 1976 Championships.
 When Mottram called upon Hutchins to resign it unsettled several members of the Cup team so much that they felt compelled to strike back: John Lloyd, in an interview with the Daily Express, said that Mottram "has gone too far this time, even by his own standards.
 He is a tragic tennis case... one of those players who thinks he's bigger than his country; bigger than everything."

-Although Mottram and Hutchins were subsequently reconciled, further trouble ensued when anti-fascist protestors camped outside Redlands Tennis Club in Bristol to protest at Mottram's inclusion in the squad that would face Austria in the European quarter-final of the 1978 Davis Cup.
+Mottram and Hutchins were subsequently reconciled, but further trouble ensued when anti-fascist protestors camped outside Redlands Tennis Club in Bristol to protest at Mottram's inclusion in the squad that would face Austria in the European quarter-final of the 1978 Davis Cup.
 And yet, despite this and other controversial episodes off the court, Mottram was to emerge as the leading figure in the British team's successful journey to the Cup final that year, registering vital triumphs at various stages of the competition.
-Arguably, his best ever Cup performance was against world No. 7 Brian Gottfried in the second rubber of the final, when he roared back from two sets and match point down to win in five.
+Arguably, his best ever Cup performance was against world No. 7 Brian Gottfried in the second rubber of the final, when he came back from two sets and match point down to win in five.
 Another impressive showing came the following year, when he executed a near-flawless victory (6–0, 6–4, 6–4) over Adriano Panatta in front of an aggressively partisan crowd at the Foro Italico in Rome.
-(He beat Panatta in all three of their Davis Cup meetings.)
+(He defeated Panatta in all three of their Davis Cup meetings.)
 Overall, Mottram represented Britain in the Davis Cup eight times, scoring 31 wins and just 10 losses.